wearevolt/file-uploader/README.md

 options:

-* --gdrive-teamdrive-name - the name of the gdrive teamdrive (or set up FILE_UPLOADER_GDRIVE_TEAMDRIVE_NAME)
+* --gdrive-teamdrive - The name of the gdrive teamdrive (or set up FILE_UPLOADER_GDRIVE_TEAMDRIVE)
-* --gdrive-client-email - the client email of the service account (or set up FILE_UPLOADER_GDRIVE_CLIENT_EMAIL)
+* --gdrive-client-email - The client email of the service account (or set up FILE_UPLOADER_GDRIVE_CLIENT_EMAIL)
-* --gdrive-private-key - the private key of the service account (or set up FILE_UPLOADER_GDRIVE_PRIVATE_KEY)
+* --gdrive-private-key - The private key of the service account (or set up FILE_UPLOADER_GDRIVE_PRIVATE_KEY)
-* --gdrive-chunk-size - the size of a chunk for uploading.
-The size must be multiples of 256Kb (or set up FILE_UPLOADER_GDRIVE_CHUNK_SIZE)
+* --gdrive-chunks - The number of chunks for uploading at a time.
+The one chunk size is 256Kb (or set up FILE_UPLOADER_GDRIVE_CHUNKS)